guyaevans/guyevans.github.io/content/posts/2024-10-11_publishing-my-website-with-hugo-caddy-and-github-actions/index.en.md

 ---
-title: Publishing my website with Hugo, Caddy and Github actions
+title: Hugo, Caddy and Github actions to publish my website
 date: 2024-10-11T15:28:00+02:00
 rssFullText: true
 lightgallery: true
+featuredImage: feature.jpg
 summary: I've always had some form of presence on the internet from a young age, I remember registering my own domain name aged 13 and building my first website with [Microsoft Frontpage](https://fr.wikipedia.org/wiki/Microsoft_FrontPage) and then later on with [Adobe Dreamweaver](https://en.wikipedia.org/wiki/Adobe_Dreamweaver).
 I later moved on to starting a career in IT and designing websites some websites with [Wordpress.](https://wordpress.org/).
 Let's take a look at what I use to publish this website today.
 ---
 ## Intro